MestreWil/MestreWil/README.md

 Hi, My name is William Tavares de Moura.
 I'm a gradueted in Systems Analysis and Development at UniSenac in Rio Grande do Sul.
-I work as Software Developer using tecnologies like PHP, SQL Server, Codeigniter Framework, Python and others at FACTA FINANCEIRA.
+I work as Software Developer using tecnologies like PHP, Laravel, SQL Server, Codeigniter, Python and others at FACTA FINANCEIRA.